MrCreosote/jgi_kbase_integration_tests/README.md

 To run tests, simply run `make` and the Makefile will run the tests.
 Java, Python, and ant will need to be correctly configured.

+**Notes:**

+* Do not run the tests in parallel (e.g. if Jenkins is running the tests, don't start them locally).
+The tests change state both in the KBase services (WS, Handle, Shock) and in the JGI SDM server, and the tests are not designed to handle state changes not caused by said tests.
+They'll most likely fail.
+* Ensure that all pushes have completed from one test run (for example, aborting the run may leave jobs on the NERSC queue) before starting another.
+* One of the tests causes a failure email to be sent to the JGI / KBase email list.
+This is expected.

 ### Jenkins

 Below is a typical config from the "Execute shell" portion of the KBase